danielharrell/SumLect2015/Lost_Idea_LA_pdf.md

 So what idea of approach does Socrates have in mind instead?
 We can see it coming-to-be in the very next thing he does with the slave-boy.
 For the slave-boy is truly stumped, and can't even show the line in question.
-For of course it not in front of the slave-boy yet; and in his mind, we might say, it is not yet a matter of recognition, but still a matter of research, even though he's given the project up.
+For of course it is not in front of the slave-boy yet; and in his mind, we might say, it is not yet a matter of recognition, but still a matter of research, even though he's given the project up.